-Meet the Delta representative after reaching the airport.
-The agent will give you a wristband your child must wear throughout the flight.
+Meet the Delta representative after arriving at the airport.
+The agent will give you a wristband that the kids have to wear throughout the flight.
 Create a package of important documents and an ID card for your child.
 During the check-in, provide the following-

 - Contact phone number